yaroslaavl/Rental-of-Pets-Szczecin/README.md

 # Rental of Pets

+Project version 1.0

-"Rental of Pets" is a web application that allows users to rent pets for a specified duration to see if they can live with animals.
-Users can view available pets, make reservations, and manage their bookings.
+"Rental of Pets" is a web application.
+Users can view available pets, make reservations, and manage their bookings or account settings.
 The application is built using Java with Spring Boot on the backend and Thymeleaf for server-side rendering.
+This project is made for localization of Szczecin city.
+It solves the problem of people who do not know yet whether they can live with animals.
+All payments are made by meeting in our store.
+You can see how to find us on the page of our web application.
+In order to fulfill your order you will first need to register or log in via Google.
+After that you will be sent an account confirmation to your e-mail.
+You can choose not to confirm it, but you will not be able to place an order.

 ## Features
 - User Registration and Authentication